Opinions vary greatly in the DSLR vs Mirrorless Cameras debate.

 Let’s see if we can help (confuse) them …

 The main difference between the two is of course the mirror (or lack thereof).

-The innovative mirror system is older technology that allows the photographer to see exactly what the sensor will record by viewing the image through the actual lens.
+The older technology of the mirror system allows the photographer to see exactly what the sensor will record.

 “Ah … but”

 “by not being able to view the image through the lens you can’t see exactly what the image will look like!”